Minasardari/Berkeley_CapstoneProject/README.md

 - **Next Steps:**
   - Address imbalance with **SMOTE resampling** or **class weights**.
   - Evaluate models with **ROC-AUC, PR-AUC, Recall, and F1** (not accuracy).
-  - Test tree-based models (Random Forest, XGBoost) for capturing nonlinearities and interactions.
+  - Test more models (KNN, or SVC or Decision Tree,  possible random forest) for capturing nonlinearities and interactions.

 ---